Butterflying in DuPage County Forest Preserves

 1. Watch the forecast first, then plan your butterflying excursion.

 Look for butterflies on warm, sunny days.
-Butterflies take flight when temperatures are warmer than 65 degrees, sunny and wind conditions are still (wind blowing less than 15 miles per hour).
+Butterflies take flight when the sun shines and temperatures exceed 65 degrees, with winds of less than 15 mph.

 2. Know when to look for butterflies.